privatenumber/build-this-branch/README.md

 1. Run build script (eg. `npm run build`)
 2. Create a new branch with the `built/` namespace
-2. Detects npm publish files and commits them to the new branch
+3. [Detects](https://github.com/npm/npm-packlist) and only commits npm publish files to the new branch
-4. Force pushes to remote
+4. Force pushes up to remote
 5. Deletes local built branch
-6. Prints the installation command to install from the built branch
+6. Prints the installation command for the built branch